Montana Master Naturalist Volunteer Service Opportunities

 Blackfoot Challenge, Ovando. www.blackfootchallenge.org

-Volunteer opportunities: Educate on topics such as conserving water and habitat in the Blackfood Watershed.
+Volunteer opportunities: Serve on one of several committees, educate on topics such as conserving water and habitat in the Blackfoot Watershed.

 Five Valleys Land Trust, Missoula. http://www.fvlt.org/